kyma-project/kyma/proposal-eventmesh-upgrade.md

 ## Steps

-The upgrade happens in two steps to avoid creating a major disruption and to keep the logical path a little clearer.
-In the first step, we ensure existing Kyma applications have a backing event mesh in place and delete the `event-bus` component alone.
-In a second step, we remove leftovers from all other charts and rely on the natural deletion (via Helm) that will happen upon the next Kyma update.

-### First Kyma update

-_target: 1.11_
+The upgrade is performed in a single Kyma release.
+There is technically no deprecation phase for the old event mesh solution, which will be removed entirely from the target cluster in case the upgrade procedure described in this document runs successfully.

+All the steps described below are orchestrated by the Kyma operator.
+During a Kyma upgrade, the operator proceeds component by component, iteratively.
+The most rational place to hook our migration logic is at the level of the `cluster-essentials` component, which is the [very first chart](./installation/resources/installer-cr.yaml.tpl#L13-L15) defined in the `Installation` object, so we can clear the path from there for the actual components' upgrades.

+Each of the steps described below is implemented as a Kubernetes `Job` triggered by a `pre-upgrade` Helm hook.
+A predictable ordering is enforced using the `helm.sh/hook-weight` annotation.

+A failed step restores the state of the cluster as it was when the step started.

-#### 1. Set up new event mesh for existing Applications
+### 1. Set up new event mesh for existing Applications

 **Logical**